 Interested in our part-time Professional LLM in Energy and Infrastructure Law?
 In this on demand session, you will learn more about course offerings, degree requirements, what to expect during your studies and the steps to apply.

-The Professional LLM in Energy and Infrastructure Law requires completion of 36 credits including a research requirement.
-The program is designed to be completed in two years (six active terms) through a combination of core and elective courses including a research requirement.
+The Professional LLM in Energy and Infrastructure Law requires the completion of 36 credits including a research requirement.
+The program is designed to be completed in two years (six active terms) through a combination a combination of Energy and Infrastructure Law elective courses and up to 6 credits of outside electives.

 Research Requirement